 Note: Cross listed as POSC 121

-Transfer acceptability: CSU; UC - BUS 115, 116, 117, LS 121 combined: maximum credit, one course.
+Transfer acceptability: CSU; UC - BUS 115, 116, 117, LS 121 combined:

 An introduction to law and the legal system.
 Includes an examination of the federal and state court system, criminal law, civil law, administrative law, and procedural law.